-The six directors included in the default Kepler suite: SDF, PN, DDF, ContinuousDirector, CT, and DE, are the most commonly used directors, and each is described in the following sections.
+The five directors included in Kepler: SDF, PN, DDF, Continuous, and DE, are the most commonly used directors, and each is described in the following sections.
 However, Kepler software supports the full range of directors used by Ptolemy.
 For more information about additional directors, please see the Ptolemy documentation.